OUR ORIGINS AS THE NATIONAL FEDERATION OF COMMONS CLUBS

 The Commons Club grew to an impressive 19 chapters from Washington State to Maine prior to the formation of Phi Mu Delta.
 At the 1918 Conclave, held at the Massachusetts Agricultural College (now the University of Massachusetts at Amherst), many Clarence Dexter Pierce supporters petitioned to the assembly for the formation of a Greek letter fraternity.
 Only a year prior, Clarence Dexter Pierce put forward the petition to form Phi Mu Delta.
 This petition was adopted on March 1, 1918, and the original plan was in favor of all chapters of the Federation to join Phi Mu Delta.
 However only four chapters did so: The Universities of Vermont, New Hampshire and Connecticut, as well as Union College.

-THE FORMATION OF PHI MU DELTA
+100 YEARS OF PHI MU DELTA

 The Beginning: 1918-1920 The formation of the new fraternity was met with some early resistance when the alumni of the Union chapter refused to join Phi Mu Delta.
 So, the Universities of Vermont, New Hampshire, and Connecticut went on to become the founding chapters.
 Chapter designations were determined by a lottery.
 The Connecticut chapter drew number one, and therefore became the Nu Alpha chapter, New Hampshire drew the number two ticket and became Nu Beta, and Vermont became Nu Gamma.
 The Nu prefix was determined by the location of the chapter, in this case the New England Region.